 | Home Earth

-Kingdom of Libya Flag in use between 1951-69, now used by the Libyans as the flag of the revolution, reinstated as the country’s national flag in 2011.
+Kingdom of Libya Flag in use between 1951-69, used by the Libyans as the flag of the revolution, reinstated as the country’s national flag in 2011.

 Former Flag of Libya

 Formerly: Al Jumahiriyah al Arabiyah al Libiyah ash Shabiyah al Ishtirakiyah al Uzma,

 Great Socialist People's Libyan Arab Jamahiriya

 Capital City: Tripoli (pop. est. 1.68 million)